 9. Click Submit.

-The page refreshes and the inputs display in a table in the main work area.
+The page refreshes and the inputs display on a table in the main work area.

 QL2 Live condenses the columns on the screen so you can see the inputs clearly.
 You can expand the number of visible columns by clicking the Show Columns link in the data action menu.
 Use the scroll bar on your browser to view all possible columns as you would see them on a spreadsheet.

-Uploading a spreadsheet allows you to add a number of inputs into a job at one time.
-As well, after creating spreadsheets, they can be saved and re-used or edited.
+Uploading a spreadsheet allows you to add a number of inputs to a job at one time.
+As well, after creating spreadsheets, they can be saved and reused or edited.
 For more information on editing a spreadsheet, click here.